Hodges v. United States: Supreme Court

 Lawyers for Clampit, McKinney, and Hodges argued that the intended effect of the Thirteenth Amendment had been completed with emancipation and furthermore that no federally recognized right to make contracts existed at the time of its adoption.
-The Department of Justice, now led by Attorney General William Henry Moody, defended the statutes.
+The Department of Justice, now led by Attorney General William Henry Moody (a future Supreme Court justice), defended the statutes.
 Moody acknowledged the “state actor” limitation to the Fourteenth Amendment and focused, like Trieber, on the Thirteenth Amendment.
 Moody argued that the Thirteenth Amendment guarantees “practical freedom”—including the right to make a contract, work, and be compensated.

 Oral arguments

 In oral arguments, Justice David Josiah Brewer asked whether all Black workers enjoyed special protections because of the Thirteenth Amendment.
 Moody responded that Black and White workers enjoyed the same rights and that the Thirteenth Amendment only applied if workers were targeted because they were Black.
 In fact, Moody argued that any type of racial hatred might be included.
 Justice William R. Day replied: “This amendment everybody supposed was intended to protect the colored race.
 Other races were never thought of at all.”
 To which said Moody: